graph90/BlackJackAi/README.md

 - **AI Powered Recommendations**: Utilizes Llama 3.2 to recommend the best move for each hand.
 - **Basic Strategy and Card Counting**: The program incorporates basic blackjack strategy and keeps track of revealed cards to improve decision making.
-- **Interactive Gameplay**: Players input their cards and the dealer's upcard, and the AI advises on the best action to take.
+- **Interactive**: Players input their cards and the dealer's upcard, and the AI advises on the best action to take.